chrisfmontes/BIN2_RAPTOR1B_MULTIOMICS/README.md

 - Differential phosphosite intensities assessment using edgeR
 The script will output a html file including many diagnostic plots

+`IVI.R`
+R script using the "influential package" to calculate network centrality measurements and the Integrated Value of Importance (IVI).
+It can loop over a set of networks in "sif" or "csv" format

 `NMC_phenotyping_MLM.R`
 Script used for BL phenotype and MDC staining under sucrose starvation statistical testing by generalized linear model regression